Akasxh/Terrain-Recognition/README.md

 # Terrain-Recognition

 ### Overview
 This project uses a Convolutional Neural Network (CNN) to classify terrain types based on input images.
-The model achieves an accuracy of 74% on a test dataset, demonstrating its capability to recognize various terrains.
+The model achieves an accuracy of up to 80% on a test dataset, demonstrating its capability to recognize various terrains.

 #### Drive for train, test data, and pre-trained model :
 https://drive.google.com/drive/folders/1hbL1m39TF8ABe0oCj5XYDbHXY-gPIjcQ?usp=sharing